Edit Content

 Future Aspirations

-Almas’s vision for Cedar & Olive is as dynamic as her art.
+Almas’s vision for Olive & Cedar is as dynamic as her art.
 At her core, she is a painter who dreams of expanding her work to include large-scale murals and pursuing a fine arts degree at the University of British Columbia.
 Her ultimate goal is to establish a charity for refugee women, providing a safe space for those who have lost everything to rebuild their lives.

 She also hopes to continue using her platform to amplify Palestinian and Lebanese voices.
 Through her carefully curated markets and artistic ventures, she seeks to spark conversations and inspire others to view art not as an argument, but as a bridge to understanding.